 Coronavirus: Business rates support measures

 If you are self employed the Governement has announced the the Self Employed Income Support Scheme.
-Access the information by clicking on this link.

 The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.
 The scheme will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £2,500 per month.